niroshar/UsingGit/Using Git in GitBash.md

 If it says `"On branch master, nothing to commit, working tree clean"` meaning that there are no changes done

-* If you have done any changes it will show what are the changes when you type `$git status`.
-This will work only if you have commited the folder before.

-To add another file to **staging area** , Note that this file is not yet saved in the repository.
-You have to commit this file to see the file in GitHub account.
-`$git add filename.txt`

- *Note that* every time you make some changes to the files in our local directory, it is needed to commit, and push in order to upload the edited files to github repository.
-Remember to add a comment when you commit, so that other people can easily figure out what changes you have made to that file.

-How to view the changes that made to a file
-`$git status `

-Then it will show in red text while file is edited but it is not commited.
-When you enter the following command in GitBash it will show the content of what has been changed.
-`$git diff`

-Now commit the change as follows
- `$git commit -m "commiting the changes"`

  * check again $git diff then nothing will be appear after commiting the changes made.